en flag +1 214 306 68 37

 Seeking PAYL adoption patterns in motor UBI

-It may be hard to believe, but the PAYL market appeared so scarce that we had to look into a different insurance domain – motor insurance – to find patterns and make a prediction.
+To find patterns and make a prediction, we looked into a different insurance domain – motor insurance – where BBI originated and is today widely adopted.
 We expect that some of the historical usage-based insurance (UBI) trends in motor insurance will be mirrored in the PAYL field:

 • 90% of the US motor insurance market leaders currently offer some form of UBI products.
 UBI accounts for 60% of total auto policies written.